 We routinely test for chlamydia and gonorrhoea and all new patients and those who may have been at risk are also advised have blood tests for HIV and syphilis.
 We also test for other sexually transmitted infections (STIs) where this is appropriate.

 These tests may be undertaken by our online testing service, where you will be sent a testing kit to test at home, or in clinic if attending for an appointment.

-Men should not pass urine for up to two hours before attending as we routinely test for sexually transmitted infections by taking swabs from the penis and urine samples.
-In addition to the routine tests for gonorrhoea and chlamydia we also test men for non-specific urethritis (NSU), if they report any symptoms.
+You should not pass urine for up to two hours before attending as we routinely test for STIs using a urine sample.
+In addition to the routine tests for chlamydia and gonorrhoea, we will also test for non-gonococcal urethritis (NGU) via a swab from the penis and Mycoplasma Genitalium (Mgen), if you report symptoms.

-Women are tested for sexually transmitted infections by taking swabs from the cervix and vagina (this could be done yourself or by a doctor or nurse).
-In addition to the routine tests for gonorrhoea and chlamydia we also look for trichomonas and bacterial vaginosis.
-After taking the swabs the doctor/nurse may carry out an internal examination to check for pelvic inflammation.
+You will be tested for STIs by taking swabs from the vagina and, in some cases, the cervix (this could be done by yourself or the clinician).
+In addition to the routine tests for chlamydia and gonorrhoea, we also look for trichomonas, bacterial vaginosis and Mycoplasma Genitalium (Mgen), where this is appropriate.
+After taking the swabs the clinician may carry out an internal examination to check for pelvic inflammation.